Eloisekha/git-practice-ewha/README.md

 # git-practice-ewha
 <br />
-This is the repository for ewha git practice
+This is the repository for ewha git practice. <br>
+I am adding a line to README here!